-Under current energy legislation, the natural gas market in the Slovak Republic is fully liberalised, allowing all customers to freely select a natural gas supplier.
-As a transmission system operator, the basic mission of eustream a.s. is to provide reliable, safe and efficient transmission of natural gas in the defined territory of the Slovak Republic on the basis of non-discriminatory rules in accordance with national and EU legislation and contractual obligations.
-Eustream is obliged to provide non-discriminatory access to the transmission system on the defined territory to any gas market player who meets the commercial and technical conditions for gas transmission.
-The activities of eustream, a.s. are subject to substantive and price regulation by the Regulatory Office of Network Industries (RONI).
-RONI which, inter alia, defines the regulatory policy for the individual regulation periods, monitors compliance of the Company's activities with applicable energy legislation, and issues decisions in the defined areas of activities.
+As a transmission system operator, the basic mission of EUSTREAM is to provide reliable, safe and efficient gas transmission in the defined territory of the Slovak Republic on the basis of non-discriminatory rules in accordance with national and EU legislation and contractual obligations.
+EUSTREAM is obliged to provide non-discriminatory access to the transmission system on the defined territory to any gas market player who meets the commercial and technical conditions for gas transmission.
+The Company's activities are subject to regulation by the Regulatory Office for Network Industries (RONI).
+RONI which, inter alia, defines the regulatory policy for the individual regulatory periods, monitors compliance of the Company's activities with applicable energy legislation, and issues decisions in the defined areas of activities.